romaric17/romaric2006/README.md

 - 👋 Hi, I’m @romaric17
 - 👀 I’m interested in ...toute la technologie
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...le piratage de camera de surveillance
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... les entreprises hyper developpe en technologie artificiel
 - 📫 How to reach
 <!---
 romaric17/romaric17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.